J1 Visa Attorneys in The Woodlands, TX

 8 U.S.C. § 1101(a)(15)(J).

 Contact Luis F. Hess to learn more about temporary non-immigrant visa petitions, including the J-1 Visa.
-Luis F. Hess, PLLC is located in Shenandoah, in The Woodlands, TX.
+Luis F. Hess, PLLC is an immigration law firm located in Shenandoah, in The Woodlands, TX.
 He represents clients throughout Montgomery County and Harris County, TX.

 The exchange visitor visa program provides cultural and educational exchange opportunities in the United States through several programs overseen by the U.S. State Department including summer work travel, interns, high school and university student exchanges, and physician exchanges.

 Applying for a visa can be time-consuming and confusing.
-Call attorney Luis F. Hess to find out more about immigration law for businesses and temporary students and workers in Conroe, Shenandoah, The Woodlands, Spring, Houston, and the surrounding areas.
+Call our experienced J1 visa attorneys in The Woodlands to find out more about immigration law for businesses and temporary students and workers in Conroe, Shenandoah, The Woodlands, Spring, Houston, and the surrounding areas.

 Call (281) 306-5894 today.

-Overview of Exchange Visitor Visas in Conroe, TX
+Overview of Exchange Visitor J1 Visas in Conroe, TX

 - What Are The Residency Requirements For An Exchange Visitor?